lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 }
 ```

 Some rules take an array.
-The first rule is the severity of breaking a rule.
-0
+The first value is the severity of breaking the rule.
-means it is disabled, 1 means a warning and 2 is an error.
+0 means it is disabled, 1 means a warning, and 2 is an error.
 In `"indent"` the
 second 2 is the number of spaces we will allow.

 The `"vars": "local"` has to do whether we only disallow unused local variables